Joy-Division/JoyDict/StrCode.md

 - Passing an empty string will return one.
 - Passing a single-char string will return the value of the char.
 - Mutations of strings differing in only the last character will result in the lowest byte of the hash mirroring that difference.
-- Mutations of strings differing by a few characters often result in only slight variations between hex values.
+- Mutations of strings differing by one or several characters often result in only small differences between returned values.

 ### Warning

-- Given that the digest is only 24 bits wide, this algorithm is somewhat prone to collisions.
+- Given that the digest is only 24 bits wide, this algorithm is rather prone to collisions.
 Check for collisions after precalculating a set of hashes intended for use at runtime. (e.g. stage data files)

 ## FS_StrCode